The Lightening-Fast Computer Age Advances

 I also was able to migrate from dial-up to high-speed cable Internet access shortly after my divorce.
-This was great for those people who often had to spend hours attempting to call me while my phone line was tied up with Internet usage.
-I migrated to cable Internet just in time to start correspondence with my then-future wife, Winnie.
+This was great for people who often spent hours attempting to call me while my phone was used for Internet.
+I migrated to cable Internet just in time to start correspondence with my future wife, Weifang (Winnie) then living in China.
 DSL was not yet available to our neighborhood, and I never bothered to pick up new cell phone service.
 I felt having six phones in the house along with fax and e-mail was more than enough communications.

 I remember Winnie being very amused when she learned I had only gained high-speed internet access a few months before we first met, and still didn’t have DSL.
 All the Internet access available in her city of Nanning, China, was DSL or better.
 Winnie and everyone she knew had cell phones.